Skip to content

 How it works: DSIP modulates the ratio of slow-wave sleep (delta sleep) to other sleep phases.
 It appears to act through multiple mechanisms including modulation of cortisol secretion, GABA enhancement, and regulation of circadian rhythms.

-Research from the Max Planck Institute demonstrated that DSIP administration increased delta wave amplitude and duration during sleep without altering REM phases — essentially deepening restorative sleep without disrupting the overall sleep architecture.
+Research dating back to the 1970s demonstrated that DSIP administration increased delta wave amplitude and duration during sleep without altering REM phases (Schoenenberger, *Annual Review of Pharmacology*, 1984) — essentially deepening restorative sleep without disrupting the overall sleep architecture.

 Dosing: 100-300mcg via nasal or subcutaneous administration (not orally bioavailable)